hasnain-easecloud/safoorsafdarcom/content/posts/devops-learning-new-technologies-an-interactive-guide/index.md

 ---
 It isn't uncommon for DevOps engineers to be working towards mastering their skills.
 However, one of the significant aspects of being a DevOps engineer is how rapidly it requires learning new technologies.

-This article will discuss how you can learn new technologies and stay up-to-date to enhance your skills as a DevOps engineer.

 ### Advance your knowledge of a programming language.

 If you're a DevOps engineer, you already know several different programming languages.
-To learn the programming language, read about some of its advanced features so you can use them in your work as a DevOps engineer.
+To learn the programming language, read about some of its advanced features so you can use them in your work as a DevOps engineer.\
 This can help you improve your productivity as a developer and improve your career opportunities as well.

 ### Learn the automation language.

 As a DevOps Engineer, you will be responsible for automating the deployment process using automation tools.
-In addition to being familiar with the technologies you use, you must know how to write code in a language like Python or Shell script.
+In addition to being familiar with the technologies you use, you must know how to write code in a language like Python or Shell script.\
 Once you've mastered the fundamentals of DevOps, it's time to dive into the world of automation.
 There are many different tools available for automating your infrastructure and deployments.
 These include:

-* Docker
+- Docker
-* P﻿uppet
+- P﻿uppet
-* C﻿hef
+- C﻿hef
-* A﻿nsible
+- A﻿nsible

 ### DevOps roles involve automation and knowing which automation language suits your needs is essential.

-Learn to use one of the configuration management systems and one orchestration tool You should be proficient in using at least one configuration management system (such as Ansible, Puppet, or Chef).
+Learn to use one of the configuration management systems and one orchestration tool\
+You should be proficient in using at least one configuration management system (such as Ansible, Puppet, or Chef).
 Additionally, you should also learn one orchestration tool (such as Jenkins or SaltStack).

 They are used to manage and deploy applications.
 They help you install, configure and maintain your application across different environments.
 In addition, you can use them to install new versions of your application when they become available.

-#### Configuration management systems
+Configuration management systems

 As a DevOps engineer, here are some suggestions of technologies that you may want to learn as a Configuration management system: